ibrahimkundlik/SurveyForm-FCC-OD/README.md

-# SurveyForm
+# Survey Form 🔰

 #### This webpage is a Responsive web design course project of freeCodeCamp, built using HTML and CSS.
 The webpage is a survey form used to gather the feedback of freeCodeCamp users in order to improve user experience.

-#### Link to survey form - https://ibrahimkundlik.github.io/SurveyForm-FCC-OD/
+#### Link to the project 🔗 https://ibrahimkundlik.github.io/SurveyForm-FCC-OD/